Latin tenses: Participles

 The present and future participles of deponent verbs are active in form, e.g. moriēns 'dying', moritūrus 'about to die'.
 Originally deponent verbs had no present participle and perfect participles such as ratus 'thinking' and veritus 'fearing' were used with a present meaning.

 The verb sum 'I am' has no Present or Perfect participle in classical Latin, but only the Future participle futūrus 'going to be'.
 The compound verbs praesum and absum, however, form the Present participles praesēns, absēns.

 The verbs volō 'I want' and possum 'I am able' have no future participle.
 Potēns, the present participle of possum, has a limited use as an adjective meaning 'powerful'.

 The 3rd and 4th conjugation gerundive in older texts such as Plautus ends with -undus: faciundum, ferundum, veniundum.
 Such endings are sometimes found even in classical Latin.
 Later, -endus became usual, but in the verb eō 'I go', the gerundive is always eundum 'necessary to go'.

 Like the infinitive, the tenses of the participles are not absolute but relative to the main verb of the sentence.
 For example, a future participle can refer to an action in the past, provided it is later than the time of the main verb; and similarly the perfect participle can refer to an action in the future, provided it is earlier than the time of the main verb.

-Present participle
+Present

 The present participle usually describes a condition or an action which is happening at the time of the main verb: